 External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.

 Conservatories/porches

-Repair category 1
+Repair category 3

-Notes The porch was seen to be in a condition consistent with its age.
+Notes The sunroom was seen to be in poor condition requiring complete overhaul/repair.

+Wear and tear was noted to the rear porch.

 Communal areas

 Repair category N/A

-Notes
+Notes Not applicable.